 Our vision for documentation is...

-- The books provide a definitive and stable guide to CiviCRM, both for end users and developers.
-They are the place to go for authoritative answers to CiviCRM questions.
-A significant amount of effort goes in to making the books comprehensive and accurate.
-Because of this, they may not contain up to the minute information on new features, etc.
+- The book provides a definitive and stable guide to CiviCRM, both for end users and administrators.
+It is the place to go for authoritative answers to CiviCRM questions.
+A significant amount of effort goes in to making the book comprehensive and accurate.
+Because of this, it may not contain up to the minute information on new features, etc.

-- The documentation wiki (CRMDOC) is the place to go to find documentation on new stuff and features that aren't stable yet.
+- The documentation wiki (CRMDOC) is the place to go to find documentation for developers, and on new features that aren't yet in the book.
 It is also the place to put content that is constantly changing (e.g. installation instructions) and things that don't fit nicely into a book (for example large comparison tables).
 There is also another wiki (CRM) which serves as CiviCRM's 'notebook'.
 It has lots of information on past and present CiviCRM projects and includes things like requirements and specifications documents, road maps, and so on.

 A lot of documentation starts of its life in the Wiki and then moves to the books as it becomes more stable.

-The books are available at: http://book.civicrm.org.
-There are currently two books:
+Books are available at: http://book.civicrm.org.
+There is currently a single book:

 - a user and admin guide at http://book.civicrm.org/user

-The books are versioned.
-You can see versioning information in the top left hand corner and you can browse older versions in the archive for each book, e.g. http://book.civicrm.org/user/archive.
+Books are versioned.
+You can see versioning information in the top left hand corner and you can browse older versions in the archive for each book, e.g. http://book.civicrm.org/user/version.